Hanzla-Scripts/Data-Structure-Visualizer/README.md

-# Data Structure Visualizer - WebAssembly Edition
+# Data Structure Visualizer - WebAssembly

 An interactive web application that visualizes four fundamental data structures using C++ compiled to WebAssembly.
 This project demonstrates how to implement efficient data structures in C++ and expose them to JavaScript for real-time visualization.